pniewiejski/knowledge/FiveWhys.md

 do not give blunt (typical) answers such as: there was not enough time, there were not enough resources, etc. We want to stay focused on things that we can **control**.

-Never name blame people.
+Never blame people.
 Do not call _worker's inattention_ or _human mistake_ the root cause.
 Try to understand what could have led to it.
 Again - we want to find a faulty process.

 When organizing a meeting make sure that key persons (which might be responsible for or participate in a process that fails) are present.
 You want to give a clear _problem statement_.
 What is that you